bakp22/bakp22/README.md

  👨🏻‍💻 My name is Beren Akpinar and I am studying Computer Science and Neuroscience at Boston University.

- 💡 I am interested in specializing in neurotechnology and pursuing careers in the industry where I can utilize my skills to make innovations in healthcare and beyond.
+ 💡 I am interested in pursuing research in neuroprosthetics and wearable robotics.
+I hope to utilize my specializaiton in R&D roles in the industry positions to help people suffering from muscular dystrophy and neurodegenerative diseases.

  👾 During my free time, I like to explore concepts in Robotics.